alpernebbi/depthcharge-tools/depthchargectl.rst

 ---------------------
 Retrieves the configured value for a given configuration key, primarily for use in scripts that integrate **depthchargectl** with the system upgrade process.
+Can also query information about boards.

 depthchargectl check
 --------------------
 Checks if a file is a depthcharge image that can be booted on this board. **depthchargectl** also keeps track of restrictions on images for each board.
-For example, most ChromeOS board can boot images up to a specific size, e.g. 32MiB.
+For example, earlier ChromeOS board can boot images up to a specific size, e.g. 32MiB.
 It checks if its input is in a format the ChromeOS bootloader expects and satisfies these restrictions.